datguypiko/Firefox-Mod-Blur/README.md

 <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/datguypiko/Firefox-Mod-Blur"> <a href="https://github.com/datguypiko/Firefox-Mod-Blur/issues"><img alt="GitHub issues" src="https://img.shields.io/github/issues/datguypiko/Firefox-Mod-Blur?color=yellow&logo=github&logoColor=white"> </a>

+`09/05/2023` `>` `v2.4` `Firefox v113.x`
+- Fixed positioning of elements after some "-moz" attributes no longer used by firefox from v113.x.
+- When moving with tab or arrows in search now shows hover background color correctly.
+- Changed default min-max-close window control buttons to be on the right side.
+Lowered padding between buttons.
+Fixed order in v113.x.
+- Fixed Window control buttons increasing height of tab bar when firefox window made smaller.
+Was only the problem with default buttons.
+- Added an option for window controls mods to have menu bottons on the right or on the left side.
+- Fix separator color in context menu.
+- "Cleaner extension menu" mod fixes.
+It automatically adjusts the width if number of extensions below the number of icons set in a row which default is 3.
+- Top toolbar more compact with height lowered by 4 pixels.
+- Other minor changes.

 `01/04/2023` `>` `v2.3.2` `Firefox v111.x`
 - Fixed "clean extension menu" mod so there is no empty space anymore no matter of how many extensions you have set in a row.
 If you have less than the number set (default 3) the width will adjust automatically.
 Now the default file doesnt have the separator line anymore.